- 1. Texas Is a Modified Comparative Negligence State

-- Violated this duty of care and caused your injuries; and
+- Violated this duty of care and caused your injuries

 - You suffered damages, such as lost income, pain and suffering, and medical bills

-If you cannot prove one of these elements, you do not have a negligence claim.
+If you cannot prove one or more of these elements, you do not have a negligence claim.

 While Texas is a comparative fault state, our laws add another level of complexity to the rule.
-We use a modified system of comparative negligence that limits an at-fault driver’s ability to recover damages.
+We use a modified comparative fault rule that limits an at-fault driver’s ability to recover damages.
 Called the 51% bar, this rule says you cannot receive compensation if you were 51% or more to blame for the crash.
 In other words, if you are more than 50% at fault, you lose and would get nothing.

 This 51% bar might sound unfavorable to plaintiffs, but at least it eliminates counter-lawsuits by the at-fault party, who might otherwise argue that driving 5 mph over the speed limit makes you liable for a portion of their injuries.